Masterbuilt Electric Smoker Mailbox Mod

 I had originally panned to drill 4 vent holes in the door, about 5/8" diameter, but I decided to use the vent cover from the top of the smoker.
 With the vent in place, mark the center position for the vent holes in the door.
 Drill some pilot holes, or just go right to the 5/8" bit - whatever works best for you.

 I decided to use the dremel and a grout removal bit (that's the only bit I had that would work) to make the vent holes match the vent cover.
 It required a lot of careful cutting.
 In retrospect I probably should have just drilled some vent holes and moved on.
+I suspect that keeping the vent closer to the bottom of the door may help to keep the chips going.

 I got the vents cut.
 Not perfect, but it'll work.
 Next is the "guts" inside the smoker.